DFARS and CMMC: Protecting the DIB and DoD supply chain

 CMMC 2.0 (legislation)

 CMMC 2.0 addresses concerns raised by industry and the oversight and assurance gaps within CMMC1.0 and DFARS 252.204-7012.
 For the protection of Controlled Unclassified Information (CUI) and Federal Contract Information (FCI) and incident reporting.
 As specified in Federal Acquisition Regulation (FAR) Clause 48 CFR § 52.204-21.
-The CMMC 2.0 proposed ruling defines 3 levels of cybersecurity compliance to be achieve by defence contractors.
+The CMMC 2.0 proposed ruling defines 3 levels of cybersecurity compliance to be achieve by defense contractors.
 Each level details the required number of cybersecurity practices that must achieve based upon a given DoD contract.

 - Level 1.
 Requires self-attestation against 17 NIST SP 800-171 cybersecurity practices.